thomascherickal/linto-platform-business-logic-server/README.md

 # Business-Logic-Server

 Business Logic Server (BLS) is a workflow runner for a fleet of LinTO that will perform multiple task.
-It is based on the framework [Node-Red](https://nodered.org/) allowing us to create any workflow/tasks for the require need.
+It's based on [Node-Red](https://nodered.org/) framework allowing us to create any workflow/tasks for any need.
 A workflow (or process) is a sets of a numbers of tasks defined to be executed in a specific order.

-A workflow will manage input (voice), to output (text to speech) and the task part between both of them called **skill** that allow to determine the suitable answer for LinTO.
-For all other workflow actions we use [LinTO-Platform-Admin](https://github.com/linto-ai/linto-platform-admin) to manage the edit, setup, delete or create.
+A workflow will manage a voice (input), to text to speech (output) and all task between them called **skill** that will determine the suitable answer for LinTO.
+For all other workflow actions we use [LinTO-Platform-Admin](https://github.com/linto-ai/linto-platform-admin) (edit, setup, delete or create).

-With Node-Red we can create any node/task needed for LinTO, by default we include a default set of skills which allow to make some basic command ([LinTO-Skill-Core](https://github.com/linto-ai/linto-skills-core)).
+Node-Red can create any need (node/task) for LinTO, by default we include a default set of skills which allow to make some basic command ([LinTO-Skill-Core](https://github.com/linto-ai/linto-skills-core)).
 This set give access to these skills :
  * Speech To Text ([LinSTT - STT Skill](https://github.com/linto-ai/linto-platform-stt-server-worker-client)), transcribe voice to text
  * Natural Language Understanding ([TOCK - NLU Skill](https://voyages-sncf-technologies.github.io/tock/en/)), detect command intent
+ * And a lot more

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development.

-Nodejs shall be installed `sudo apt-get install nodejs`, also npm shall be installed `sudo apt-get install npm`
+Nodejs and npm are require  `sudo apt-get install nodejs npm`

 ### Installing
 A step by step series of command that will give you a development environment running